hozana/next-translate-routes/README.md

 #### Custom route tree

-If you want to avoid seeding `_routes.json` files in your `/pages` folder, you can directly create a routesTree object, and inject it in the next config as stringified JSON.
+If you want to avoid seeding `_routes.json` files in your `/pages` folder, you can directly create a routesTree object, and inject it in the next config as follow.

 ```javascript
 // next.config.js